 The club are reportedly suffering from financial worries, though £1 million was raised through the sale of extra shares.

 The current Bury players list consists of 27 members of the first team squad.
-This included two players brought in on loan, Kean Bryan from Manchester City and Tom Walker from Bolton Wanderers.

 Notable ex Bury players include Craig Madden, who was voted the club’s all-time club hero and is also the club’s record goalscorer.
 Others include David Adekola, Chris Lucketti, Greg Farrell, Colin Bell and Bruce Grobbelaar.

 Grobbelaar holds the record for the oldest player to represent Bury Football Club in a league game, at the age of 40 years and 337 days.
 Jimmy Kerr is the youngest player to have represented the club in League football, making his first appearance aged 16 years and 15 days.

 Bury stats begin with the club’s all time leading appearance maker.
 This honour falls to Norman Bullock.
 Bullock made 539 appearances for Bury Football Club between 1920 and 1935.

 The club’s all time leading goalscorer is Craig Madden.
 Madden scored 153 goals for Bury from 1977 to 1986.
 Madden also holds the record for most goals scored in a season, after scoring 43 goals for the club during the 1981/1982 campaign.

 Ryan Lowe holds the club record for most goals scored consecutively.
 Lowe scored ten goals in nine games during the 2010/2011 season.

 The most internationally capped player whilst playing club football for Bury Football Club is Bill Gorman.
 Gorman earned 11 caps for the Republic of Ireland whilst on Bury’s books.